MartaVanin/SE_framework_paper_results/README.md

 This repository contains results and example scripts for the paper:

-"A Framework for Constrained Static State Estimation in Unbalanced Distribution Networks"
+"A Framework for Constrained Static State Estimation in Unbalanced Distribution Networks" by M. Vanin, T. Van Acker, R. D'hulst and D. Van Hertem.

 If you are looking for the general open-source state estimation framework package instead, that's [here](https://github.com/Electa-Git/PowerModelsDistributionStateEstimation.jl).

+This code has a BSD-3 clause license.

 ## Producing and comparing the results